adamrudolf-becube/software-testing-basics/README.md

 But the experience shows that the price (even in time or in money or in complexity) of finding and fixing a bug grows exponentially during the life cycle of the product.
 This means that a bug costs the most, when found by the customer in the already released product, and it is significantly cheaper to fix it during testing phase.
 But it is even cheaper (waaay lot cheaper) if we can catch it during development time.
 To be short: the earlier we catch the problem, the better.
 And there is a huuuge difference.[1][2][3]

-TODO safety net and part form wewlc
+TODO safety net and part form wewlc and fear of making changes and what should be unchanged.
+Explain behaviour vs implementation

 ### Cost to Find and Fix Issues